Authority: Executive Vice Chancellor and Provost

-A scholarly reassignment is an assignment that is requested by the faculty member for the purpose of permitting the faculty member to engage in activities that are not part of his or her normal academic assignments and that are designed to enable them to concentrate their efforts on recent developments in special areas of scholarly interest and to maintain high professional competence.
+A scholarly reassignment is an assignment that is requested by the faculty member for the purpose of permitting the faculty member to engage in activities that are not part of their normal academic assignments and that are designed to enable them to concentrate their efforts on recent developments in special areas of scholarly interest and to maintain high professional competence.
 Scholarly reassignment must be supported by the department head and approved by the dean according to the procedures set forth in this regulation.
 A change in normal academic assignments that may occur as a result of teaching rotations, temporary administrative assignments, or other circumstances in the course of university operations that may result in a faculty member having a reduced teaching assignment for one semester does not constitute a scholarly reassignment.
 A leave without pay, during which the employer paid benefits are not permitted, does not constitute a scholarly reassignment.

 Full time tenured and tenure-track faculty members and permanent full-time, benefits eligible professional faculty with 0 .75 FTE or greater are eligible.
 Retired faculty and EHRA professionals are not eligible.